FTChinese/reader-react/README.md

 The `npm run publish` performs these steps:

+1. Run `npm version <major|minor|patch>` to increase version.
-1. Run `vite build` to generate production bundler.
+2. Run `vite build` to generate production bundler.
-2. Run `npm run deploy` to
+3. Run `npm run deploy` to
     1. Add a prefix to each JS and CSS URLs in `dist/index.html` file and save it as `dist/home.html`.
     2. geenerate a version file based on package.json field, then save it as `dist/client_version_reader`
     3. Copy `dist/assets/*js,css` files to SVN
     4. Copy `dist/client_version_reader` to the root of `superyard`
     5. Copy `dist/home.html` to `ftacademy/web/template/reader` directory.
+4. In backend project `ftacademy`, commint the updated files and then add a new version tag.

 Then you should commit SVN and rebuild Go binary in Jenkins.